 The Hearing Officer has the authority and obligation to ensure that appropriate standards of conduct are observed so that the hearing is conducted in a fair and orderly manner; to regulate presentation of the evidence and issues; and to ensure an adequate and comprehensible record of the proceedings.
-The Hearing Officer also has the authority to manage the proceedings in a manner that ensures efficiency, avoids unnecessary delay, and promotes fairness.
+The Hearing Officer will be trained in hearing procedures and exercise the authority to manage the proceedings in a manner that prevents or prohibits disruptive behavior, ensures efficiency, avoids unnecessary delay, and promotes fairness.

-All Parties, their authorized representatives, witnesses and other persons present at a hearing shall conduct themselves in a manner consistent with the standards of decorum commonly observed in any court.
-Any form of disruptive conduct—such as speaking out of turn, making inflammatory or derogatory remarks, engaging in personal attacks, displaying aggressive or threatening behavior, disregarding or disobeying orders or instructions of the Hearing Officer or otherwise interfering with the orderly conduct of the hearing—will not be tolerated.
+All Parties, their authorized representatives, witnesses and other persons present at a hearing shall demonstrate respect for the Hearing Officer and the opposing party, and conduct themselves in a manner consistent with the standards of decorum commonly observed in any court.
+Any form of disruptive conduct—such as speaking out of turn, making inflammatory or derogatory remarks, whether singular or recurring, engaging in personal attacks or argument, displaying aggressive or threatening behavior, disregarding or disobeying orders or instructions of the Hearing Officer or otherwise interfering with the orderly conduct of the hearing or violate the standards of decorum—will not be tolerated.

+Either party may, on motion made orally or in writing during proceedings, request a ruling of the Hearing Officer to prohibit conduct which violates this standing Order.
+Such rulings will be entered in to the record of the proceedings.

-The Hearing Officer has discretion to determine what constitutes a breach of decorum and may take any appropriate action necessary to maintain order and dignity in the proceedings.
-Such actions may include, but are not limited to:
+The Hearing Officer has discretion to determine what constitutes a breach of decorum and may take any appropriate action against a party, their representatives, or others in attendance necessary to maintain order and dignity in the proceedings.
+Such actions may be imposed individually or in combination include, but are not limited to:

 a.
-Issuing verbal or written warnings;
+Issuing verbal or written warnings, noting same in the record of the proceedings, and arranging for the presence of appropriate security personnel;

 b.
-Censure or reprimand;
+Censure or reprimand to be preserved in the record of the proceedings;

 c.
 Ordering the offending individual to cease the disruptive behavior;

 d.
-Temporarily removing the offending individual from the hearing room and/or muting the individual if the hearing is being held on a virtual platform;
+After providing and recording in the record an explanatory warning, except in cases of emergency, temporarily removing the offending individual from the hearing room and/or muting the individual if the hearing is being held on a virtual platform;

 e.
-Excluding the offending individual from further participation in the proceedings or if such person is a Party, allowing participation by representative only;
+Excluding the offending individual from further participation in the proceedings or if such person is a Party, allowing participation of the party only by muted presence on a virtual platform or by representative only;

 f.
 Pausing the proceedings;